STEM Education

 NOTE: Those of you applying to the STEM Education program should select STEM Education (32800) for your major.

-As a prospective student, you are required to apply first using the state application system, ApplyTexas.
+As a prospective student, you are required to apply to the Graduate School at UT Austin.
 Here, you will input your biographical information, resume/CV, statement of purpose, transcripts and letters of recommendation.
 We strongly encourage you to start this process well in advance of the deadline to allow us enough time to process your information.

 NOTE: Those applying to the STEM Education program should select STEM Education (32800) for your major.